varnav/zvdl2json/README.md

 This daemon will receive ZMQ input from [dumpvdl2](https://github.com/szpajder/dumpvdl2/) and output [vdlm2dec](https://github.com/TLeconte/vdlm2dec) compatible JSON for feeding to [airframes.io](https://airframes.io).

+## Archived

+This tool is not needed anymore as airframes.io has [native support](https://app.airframes.io/about) for dumpvdl2 format now.

 ## Install

 ```shell